 Staining the sample with some sort of iodine under the microscope to make the Giardia show up easier.

 What has made Giardia testing infinitely easier is the development of a commercial ELISA test kit (similar in format to home pregnancy test kits).
 A fecal sample is tested immunologically for Giardia proteins.
 This method has dramatically improved the ability to detect Giardia infections and the test can be completed in just a few minutes while the owner waits.

 Giardia shed organisms intermittently and may be difficult to detect.
 Sometimes pets must be retested in order to find an infection.

 A broad spectrum dewormer called fenbendazole (Panacur®) seems to be the most reliable treatment at this time.
 Metronidazole (Flagyl®)in relatively high doses has been a classical treatment for Giardia but studies show it to only be effective in 67% of cases.
 The high doses required to treat Giardia also have been known to result in temporary neurologic side effects or upset stomach.
 For some resistant cases, both medications are used concurrently.
 Febantel is also commonly used for Giardia as it is converted to fenbendazole in the body.
-The ELISA test for Giardia should go negative within 2 weeks of treatment indicating success.

 Because cysts can stick to the fur of the infected patient and be a source for re-infection, the positive animal should receive a bath at least once in the course of treatment.

 Not all patients with Giardia actually have diarrhea but because Giardia is the most common intestinal parasite affecting humans in North America, treatment is generally recommended for the pet testing positive even if no symptoms are being shown.
 The idea is to reduce human exposure.